 If you climb, you must assume personal responsibility for your own safety.
 You must acquire knowledge about climbing, develop climbing skills, and exercise good judgment to be a safe and responsible climber.
 Climb for a lifetime, ClimbSmart!™

-The ClimbSmart!™ program has grown into an educational forum for climbing sports.
+The ClimbSmart!® program has grown into an educational forum for climbing sports.
 Dedicated individuals have volunteered time and resources to organize local events.
-Manufacturers, retailers, gyms, and nonprofit organizations such as the American Mountain Guides Association, the Access Fund, and USA Climbing have sponsored or played an active role in these events.
+Manufacturers, retailers, gyms, and nonprofit organizations such as the American Alpine Club, the Access Fund, and USA Climbing have sponsored or played an active role in these events.
 The events have included new product demonstrations, clinics on gear and systems, slide shows, and other educational seminars.

-The ClimbSmart!™ program is a public information program of the Climbing Wall Association, Inc. (CWA).
-The ClimbSmart!™ program information does not describe all of the risks associated with climbing.
-For more information about the CWA, our standards for the operation of climbing walls, or the ClimbSmart!™ program, contact Bill Zimmermann at the CWA office.
+The ClimbSmart!® program is a public information program of the Climbing Wall Association, Inc. (CWA).
+The ClimbSmart!® program information does not describe all of the risks associated with climbing.
+For more information about the CWA, our programs, services, or publications, please contact the CWA office.